3rww/sewer-atlas-docs/docs/help_rsi.md

 * `Move down`: Moves the layer one level down.
 * `Open attribute table`:Opens the [**Attribute Table**](help_rsi.md#using-the-attribute-table) for the feature layer.
 This allows the user to view all attributes for features, and provides some other filtering and export abilities described further below.
 * `Description / Show Item Details`: Opens the service description or the item details page for the service or the item associated with the layer, if available.
 This page includes information for linking to the feature service or downloading a static version of the data in one of several spatial or non-spatial formats.
 The ability to download varies by data source.

+---
+## Changing Basemaps

+Clicking the ***Basemap Gallery*** widget displays all available basemaps.

+The user can optionally select the base map shown underneath the map layers.
+By default, this is set to a high-resolution imagery map from Allegheny County with a reference layer from Esri; however, other basemap options such as 'Dark Canvas' may provide the user with higher legibility and clarity, especially when printing.

+Note that graphically simpler basemaps tend to have smaller tile file sizes and consequently will load faster.

+Clicking one of the basemap thumbnails sets it as the active basemap for the application.
+Click the `x` button in the upper right corner of the Basemap Gallery window to close it.

 ___
 ## Searching for Locations